enonic/lib-explorer/README.md

 * MAYBE: Remove displayName from stopwords?
 * MAYBE: Remove displayName from thesaurus?

+* document/create|update allow document_metadata object passed in, but only use document_metadata.language from it, and set document_metadata.stemmingLanguage and _indexConfig for them (enonic/app-explorer#281)
 * Remove _name, displayName and type, rename highlight -> _highlight, id -> _id and score -> _score and add _nodeType to synonym/query
 * Add document_metadata.language and document_metadata.stemmingLanguage to SYSTEM_FIELDS
 * Add FIELD_DOCUMENT_METADATA_LANGUAGE_INDEX_CONFIG and FIELD_DOCUMENT_METADATA_STEMMING_LANGUAGE_INDEX_CONFIG constants